Benefits

 Tallahassee Workers’ Compensation Benefits Lawyers

-Schedule a free consultation with a Tallahassee workers' compensation lawyer today!
-Give us a call at (850) 203-3041 or contact us online now.
-We serve clients in Panama City and throughout North Florida.
+Schedule a free consultation with a Tallahassee workers’ compensation lawyer today.
+Call us at (850) 203-3041 or contact us online.

 These include benefits for:

-• Temporary Total Disability (TTD): If your doctor says you cannot work at all while you recover, you are entitled to TTD benefits.
-These typically equal 66.67% of your average weekly wage (AWW), subject to a state maximum (which, as of 2026, is approximately $1,358 per week).
-For catastrophic injuries like blindness or paralysis, this rate may increase to 80% for the first six months.
+• Temporary Total Disability (TTD): If your treating doctor takes you completely off work, TTD equals approximately 66.67% of your average weekly wage (AWW), subject to a state maximum of approximately $1,358 per week as of 2026.
+For catastrophic injuries such as loss of a limb, paralysis, or loss of sight in both eyes, the rate may rise to 80% for the first six months.

-• Temporary Partial Disability (TPD): If you can return to work but with "light duty" restrictions that result in earning less than 80% of your pre-injury wages, TPD benefits help bridge the gap.
+• Temporary Partial Disability (TPD): If you return on light duty and earn less than 80% of your pre-injury wages, TPD benefits bridge the gap between your reduced earnings and your prior wage level.

-• Permanent Partial Disability (PPD) / Impairment Benefits: Once you reach Maximum Medical Improvement (MMI)—the point where your condition is as good as it's going to get—a doctor assigns you a permanent impairment rating.
-This rating determines the amount and duration of additional weekly payments.
+• Permanent Partial Disability (PPD) / Impairment Benefits: Once you reach Maximum Medical Improvement (MMI), the point at which your condition isn’t expected to improve further, a doctor assigns a permanent impairment rating that determines the amount and duration of additional weekly payments.

-• Permanent Total Disability (PTD): If your injury is so severe that you are permanently unable to engage in even sedentary work within a 50-mile radius of your home, you may qualify for PTD benefits, which can last until you reach age 75.
+• Permanent Total Disability (PTD): If you can’t perform even sedentary work within a 50-mile radius of your home, PTD benefits may apply and can continue until age 75.

 The most dangerous aspect of a Florida claim is the statute of limitations.
-If you miss a deadline, your right to benefits is "forever barred."
+Miss a deadline, and your right to benefits can be permanently barred.

-• Filing the Claim: Under Florida Statute § 440.19, a Petition for Benefits must generally be filed within two years of the date of the injury.
+• Filing the Claim: Under Florida Statute 440.19, a Petition for Benefits must generally be filed within two years of the date of injury.

 • The “One-Year Rule”: Once your claim is active, you must receive authorized medical treatment or a disability payment at least once every 365 days to keep the statute of limitations from expiring.